 Looking ahead, other foods on the food list are:

-Skinless chicken and egg whites are on the good list, so we may also consider raising chickens sooner, rather than later.
+Skinless chicken and egg whites are on the good list, so they are also trying to raise chickens and rabbits.

-From past experience, we believe that for this program to be successful, there needs to be a strong education element to the program that includes active follow up with the families about how to prepare the food.
+For this program to be successful, there needs to be a strong educational element to the program that includes active follow up with the families about how to prepare the food.
 In addition to teaching about foods to eat, there also needs to be education about what NOT to eat since some staples like tomatoes, avacados and potatoes are on the "not good" list.

 Canned food and any processed food (especially processed meats)